Os-De/Os-De/README.md

-👋 Hi, I’m @Os-De, but you can call me Oscar 😎
+👋 Hi, its Oscar-Development here, but you can call me Oscar 😎

 👀 I’m into making virtual worlds more awesome, one line of code at a time.